 A total solar eclipse occurs when the moon serendipitously passes between Earth and the sun, blocking all of the sunlight and casting a shadow onto the Earth.
 In the center of the moon’s shadow, day turns to night for over four-and-a-half minutes, with the periphery of the path appearing as a partial eclipse.
 A total solar eclipse is a relatively rare occurrence because the Moon doesn’t orbit in the same plane as the Earth and Sun.
-But when the three bodies line up just right, the Moon covers up the disc of the Sun, and those in the direct path of the Moon’s shadow will see the Sun go dark.
+But, when the three bodies line up just right, the Moon covers up the disc of the Sun, and those in the direct path of the Moon’s shadow will see the Sun go dark.

-The path of totality will be visible from Pacific Ocean, east of New Zealand, and will cross the ocean north of the Pitcairn Islands, over the Tubai and Tuamotu islands, before making landfall over Chile and Argentina, and concluding south of Buenos Aires.
+The path of totality will be visible from the Pacific Ocean, east of New Zealand, and will cross the ocean north of the Pitcairn Islands, over the Tubai and Tuamotu islands, before making landfall over Chile and Argentina, and concluding south of Buenos Aires.
 The path of totality is 125 miles (200 kilometers) wide at its maximum, and the maximum duration is 4 minutes and 32 seconds.

 The eclipse will begin over the Pacific Ocean at 17:03 UTC, which corresponds to 9:03 AM local time in Adamstown, Pitcairn.
 It will continue along its path until 21:44 UTC (19:44 local time in Buenos Aires), when the shadow of the moon leaves Libres de Sud, Argentina, just 20 miles west of the South Atlantic coast.

-Please read our section on Eclipse Safety here to learn more about preparing for the upcoming eclipse.
+Please read our section on Eclipse Safety HERE to learn more about preparing for the upcoming eclipse.

 Continue HERE to view our selection of HALO's ISO 12312-2:2015 certified premium solar eclipse glasses.